|

 Generate Client ID and Secret for Google Calendar integration

-Note: This method is only applicable if you have enabled self-hosted Google Calendar integration as described in the documentation linked here: https://latepoint.com/docs/how-to-enable-self-hosted-google-calendar-setup/
+Note: This method is only applicable if you have enabled self-hosted Google Calendar integration as described in the documentation linked here: http://latepoint.com/docs/how-to-enable-self-hosted-google-calendar-setup/

 In order for your agents to connect their Google Calendar to LatePoint – you need to create a Google API project for your website to generate OAuth credentials.